-Change in ice sheet and glacier spatial extent and surface mass balance is relevant for polar and high mountain ecosystems and downstream assets that rely on glacial water resources (Lee et al., 2017a; Milner et al., 2017; Huss and Hock, 2018; Schaefli et al., 2019).
+Change in ice sheet and glacier spatial extent and surface mass balance is relevant for polar and high mountain ecosystems and downstream assets that rely on glacial water resources (J.R.
+Lee et al., 2017; Milner et al., 2017; Huss and Hock, 2018; Schaefli et al., 2019).
 The loss of glaciers reduces the thermal consistency of cold streams suitable for some freshwater species (Giersch et al., 2017), and parks and recreation areas may lose appeal as glaciers and seasonal snow cover retreat (Gonzalez et al., 2018; Wang and Zhou, 2019).
 Rapid glacial retreat can lead to glacial lakes and outburst floods that endanger downstream communities (Carrivick and Tweed, 2016; Cook et al., 2016; Harrison et al., 2018).

 Permafrost